infiniteloop108/B-Plus-Tree/README.md

 - To run use `./btree.out < sampleQueries.txt`
 Basically, the program initially builds the tree of points given in "assgn\_\*" and then reads queries from stdin
 - Supports multiple keys
+- Minimum value of maximum keys = 3

 ##Input format:
 - TODO